 The sheer diversity of local, state and federal lands protected for the benefit and enjoyment of Virginians and our visitors is cause for pride and celebration.

 Roughly 3.7 million acres of land across Virginia is managed for public benefit.
 From the smallest city parks to the vast George Washington and Jefferson National Forest, our shared green spaces provide vital natural services: clean water, recreation to boost our physical and mental well-being, habitat for diverse wildlife, and economic activity and jobs.

-- Virginia’s 41 wildlife management areas offer 200,000+ acres for public recreation, including traditional activities such as hunting, trapping and fishing.
+- Virginia’s 46 wildlife management areas offer more than 200,000 acres for public recreation, including traditional activities such as hunting, trapping and fishing.